sammuelyee/docs/cartodb-editor.md

 	Map name | The name of the map.
 Note to be as specific as possible if this is a public map Description | Describe the content and purpose of your map.
 You can also add license information in this field if you are sharing your map
-	Tags | Tags enable you to group your maps by project or theme Privacy | Maps can be Public, With link, Password protection, or Private.
-Options may vary depending on your account settings.
-Click the current status to change the privacy settings for the selected map
+	Tags | Tags enable you to group your maps by project or theme Privacy | Options may vary depending on your account settings.
+Click the current status to change the [(privacy settings](#map-privacy-options)) for the selected map

 5. Click *SAVE* to close and save the map metadata attributes